Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Necromancer.md

 Variable

-*Special:* You can use this spell 1d3 times each day (roll during a full heal-up when you take it).
+*Special:* You can use this spell `dice: 1d3` times each day (roll during a full heal-up when you take it).
 Each time you use the spell, you must wait `dice: 1d6` hours before casting it again.

 **Target:** One corpse you are touching that has been dead less than a day.
 Note that creatures that were undead for a longer period before they were killed are not legal targets.